Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection

 \section{Conclusion}

-In this paper, we analyze the reasons of failures of Vanilla CLIP's generalization from the perspective of causal learning.
-Unlike previous approaches that identify specific spurious correlation and then design specialised modules to mitigate their effects, we treat spurious correlations as a collective phenomenon.
-Specifically, we intervene in CLIP's visual representation space by removing spurious correlation subspaces through orthogonal low-rank projection, compelling the model to implement classification based on real causal factors (e.g., forgery-related features).
-Qualitative and quantitative analysis demonstrated its effectiveness.
-Extensive experiments on several benchmarks demonstrate our approach's outstanding generalization and robustness. {
+In this paper, we analyze the reasons for Vanilla CLIP's generalization failure through GradCAM visualization and PCA empirical research: \textit{low-rank spurious bias}.
+To address this, we innovatively propose a simple and effective representation space intervention paradigm from the perspective of causal representation learning.
+Specifically, we remove the spurious correlation subspace through orthogonal low-rank projection, forcing the model to classify based on authentic causal factors.
+Both qualitative and quantitative analyses validate the effectiveness of the proposed method.
+Extensive experiments on several benchmark datasets demonstrate that our method possesses excellent generalization ability and robustness.